Introduction to Bed Bug Reproduction

 Can bed bugs survive in extreme temperatures?

-Yes, if exposed to temperatures above 120°F (49°C) for at least 90 minutes, bed bugs can be killed, making heat treatment an effective control method.
+Bed bugs can be eliminated by exposure to temperatures above 120°F (49°C) for at least 90 minutes, making heat treatment an effective way to control them.

 What should I do if I find bed bugs in my luggage after traveling?

-Immediately wash all clothing in hot water and dry on high heat, and inspect and treat your luggage with a suitable insecticide or heat treatment to prevent spreading.
+Wash all clothing in hot water and dry on high heat right away.
+Also, inspect and treat your luggage with a suitable insecticide or heat treatment to prevent spreading.

 How long can bed bugs live without feeding?

-Bed bugs can survive for several months without feeding, with some adults living up to a year under optimal conditions, which complicates eradication efforts.
+Bed bugs can live for several months without a meal, with some adults lasting up to a year in ideal conditions, which makes getting rid of them more challenging.